blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hinduism Rough Notes.md

 * **Darshanas**: the six major philosophies of Hinduism, including Samkhya, Yoga, Nyaya, Vaisheshika, Mimamsa, and Vedanta

-* **Agamas**: a collection of Hindu scriptures that discuss temple worship, rituals, and yoga
+* **Aagamas**: a collection of Hindu scriptures that discuss temple worship, rituals, and yoga

 * Bhakti Marga: the path of devotion in Hinduism, which involves the worship of a personal god or goddess
 * Karma and Rebirth: the Hindu beliefs in the law of cause and effect and the cycle of birth, death, and rebirth